Model Theory of Generic Vector Space Endomorphisms II: Definable Sets

 In most cases, it will be sufficient to choose $\dd$ as the following suitable set, which also admits a splitting strategy if \Hfour{} holds, as will be shown in Lemma \ref{lemma_Hfour_splitting_strategy}:

-In Section \ref{sec_o_min_open_core}, we also present a modified set $\dd_o$ for the case where $T$ is an o-minimal expansion of the theory of ordered divisible abelian groups.
-This set $\dd_o$ refines the set above so that the condition “$\psi(\uxvec; \uz; \ud)$ is either inconsistent or implies no finite disjunction of non-trivial linear dependencies in $\uxvec$ over $\VV$” holds locally with respect to the topology generated by the order.
-We then use $\dd_o$ in combination with Theorem \ref{theorem_big_fml_preceise} below to prove that $T$ has o-minimal open core.
+In Section \ref{sec_o_min_open_core}, we also present a modified set $\dd_o$ for the case where $T$ is an o-minimal theory.
+This set $\dd_o$ refines the set above so that the condition ``$\psi(\uxvec; \uz; \ud)$ is either inconsistent or implies no finite disjunction of non-trivial linear dependencies in $\uxvec$ over $\VV$'' holds locally with respect to the topology generated by the order.
+We then use $\dd_o$ in combination with Theorem \ref{theorem_big_fml_preceise} below to prove that $T\theta^C$ has an o-minimal open core.